dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 Some own remarks about exceptions:
 * printing a stack trace or exception message is not really *handling the exception*; the question is: can we *still reason about program state*?
 * very many exceptions *cannot be successfully handled*; that's often ok, let them ripple up to some outer ("framework") layer
-* exceptions should match the "abstraction layer"; this may mean wrapping exceptions in other exceptions may be appropriate
+* exceptions should match the "abstraction layer"; this may mean wrapping exceptions in other exceptions may be appropriate; the wrapped exception can be retrieved with method `getCause()`

 ### Recognizing exception classes